TRUSTED BY PRIVATE CLIENTS, FAMILIES & SOLICITORS SINCE 2017 📧 info@novacare.org.uk 📞 0333 335 6547

 No, we have reviewed the provision of healthcare services under HMRC Notice 701/57, and our attorney service does not meet all the conditions required to offer this service at zero-rated VAT.
 Also, the fees provided above exclude VAT at the Standard Rate.

 Please give us a call or book a free consultation.
-This area is complex and more involved than an LPA, and we're happy to speak with you on the phone, on MS Teams, or even in person over coffee or tea.
+We're happy to speak with you on the phone, on MS Teams, or even meet with you in person.

 Do you have any questions?